Chart Color Schemes

 Torrens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation in Torrens, 84.8% of dwellings were houses, with the remaining 15.2% comprising semi-detached homes, apartments, and other types.
-This differs from the Australian Capital Territory's composition of 63.3% houses and 36.7% other dwellings.
-In Torrens, home ownership stood at 36.2%, with mortgaged properties at 38.7% and rented ones at 25.1%.
-The median monthly mortgage repayment in the area was $2,470, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Torrens was $478, compared to the Australian Capital Territory's $450.
-Nationally, Torrens' mortgage repayments were significantly higher at $2,470 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Torrens, as per the latest Census, comprised 84.8% houses and 15.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, the Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Torrens stood at 36.2%, with mortgaged dwellings at 38.7% and rented ones at 25.1%.
+The median monthly mortgage repayment was $2,470, higher than the Australian Capital Territory average of $2,080.
+The median weekly rent in Torrens was $478, compared to $450 in the Australian Capital Territory.
+Nationally, Torrens's mortgage repayments were significantly higher at $2,470 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing